Academic Judiciary Committee Volunteer Student Board Member

 - When the hearing board is satisfied that all of its questions have been answered, we will ask the student, professor, and witnesses to wait outside and the board will meet briefly to determine if we need to have you come back in for further questions.
 If not, we will let them know they can leave, and we’ll stay to discuss and vote.

-- Decision is made by anonymous paper ballot vote of guilty/not guilty.
+- Decision is made by anonymous paper ballot vote of responsible or not responsible.
 Majority of the 5 hearing board members will rule.

 - After a decision has been made, then the penalty is discussed.